You Do Not Need User Stories

 A big fast food company was performing research to increase milkshake sales.
 Their research started by focusing on the different characteristics of customers.
 The researchers performed many experiments based on customer attributes to improve sales.
 None of these experiments resulted in selling more milkshakes.

-The researchers shifted their attention from the customer to the milkshake.
+The researchers shifted their attention from the customer to what the customer was trying to accomplish.
 The company asked their customers the simple question: “What is the job you hire a milkshake for?”

 What they discovered using this approach was surprising.
 Around half of all milkshakes where bought early in the morning by commuters who traveled by car.
 Why did they hire a milkshake for the job, and not bananas, bagels or Snickers?